recursivefaults/recursivefaults.github.io/_posts/2015-08-14-project-manager-to-owner.md

 ### The gap

 So, hopefully its obvious that there is a gap between these two roles.
-One is figuring out how to complete a defined project using resources and constaraints.
+One is figuring out how to complete a defined project using resources and constraints.
 Another is trying to discover and communicate the most valuable thing for the group to accomplish.

 Doesn't the product owner have the same resource issues and constraints as the project manager?
 Sure they do, everyone